ruby/www.ruby-lang.org/en/news/_posts/2019-12-21-ruby-2-7-0-rc2-released.md

 The `GC.compact` method is introduced for compacting the heap.
-This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW friendly.
+This function compacts live objects in the heap so that fewer pages may be used, and the heap may be more CoW (copy-on-write) friendly.
 [[Feature #15626]](https://bugs.ruby-lang.org/issues/15626)

 ## Separation of positional and keyword arguments